joseph-p-pasaoa/notable_documentations/README.md

 + [ECMAScript 2016](http://www.ecma-international.org/ecma-262/7.0/index.html#) - scripting-language specification standardized by Ecma International in ECMA-262 and ISO/IEC 16262, created to standardize JavaScript to help foster multiple independent implementations
 + [GraphQL](https://graphql.org/learn/) - open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data
 + [VS Code](https://code.visualstudio.com/docs) - source-code editor developed by Microsoft including support for debugging, embedded Git control and GitHub, syntax highlighting, intelligent code completion, snippets, and code refactoring
++ [Python](https://docs.python.org/3/) - interpreted, high-level, general-purpose programming language, first released in 1991, having a design philosophy that emphasizes code readability with notable use of significant whitespace
++ [Angular](https://angular.io/docs) - TypeScript-based open-source web application framework led by the Angular Team at Google and by a community of individuals and corporations
++ [Git](https://git-scm.com/docs) - distributed version-control system for tracking changes in source code during software development, designed for coordinating work among programmers, but also used to track changes in any set of files.
+Goals include speed, data integrity, and support for distributed, non-linear workflows

 ---